awehook/vscode-blink-mind/README.md

 # Change Logs
 ## v0.0.7
+- This is a beta version, that means it could be unstable.
+But it provide a powerful feature: Topic can reference each other.
+Every topic can reference other topics by click the context menu: Set Reference Topics, then select the topics that you want to reference, then click the confirm button.
+If a topic has some reference topics, you can click the reference icon to open the reference list panel.In the reference list panel, you can navigate to any reference topic just by click it.
+You also can remove the reference by click remove button.
 - Auto save documents when close the editor panel or exit vscode.
 - When editing the topic content, press ctrl + enter will complete the editing.
-- Every topic can reference other topics by click the context menu: Set Reference Topics, then select the topics that you want to reference, then click the confirm button.
-If a topic has some reference topics, you can click the reference icon to open the reference list panel.In the reference list panel, you can navigate to any reference topic just by click it.
-You also can remove the reference by click remove button.

 # Features